Greek parliament passes 2015 budget in midnight vote

 ATHENS Greece's parliament approved next year's budget in the early hours of Monday, setting aside a dispute with EU/IMF lenders who say Athens must accept more austerity to meet budget targets.

-The vote passed with 155 lawmakers in favor with 134 lawmakers against in the 300-seat chamber.
+The vote passed with 155 lawmakers in favour with 134 lawmakers against in the 300-seat chamber.
 One independent lawmaker bucked the government.

 "National elections will be catastrophic for Greece," Samaras told parliament before the budget was voted.